Hardik-hp/DDS_SCM/README.md

 1. Start Docker daemon on your machine
 2. Run `. installation.sh` in the subfolder containing that file.
 (For Windows users pleae make sure `WSL` is installed in your local)
-3. docker exec -it mongos1 mongosh --host 127.0.0.1 --port 27017
-4. Copy the commands from shard_setup.js
-5. Paste the commands from shard_setup in mongo console.
-6. Start Postman (Alternatively you can also use SwaggerUI provided by FastAPI).
+3. Start Postman (Alternatively you can also use SwaggerUI provided by FastAPI).
-7. Import the collections from postman collections folder.
+4. Import the collections from postman collections folder.
-8. Start testing.
+5. Start testing.

 ### Grafana Setup (Optional)